-Scope of delivery and testing the product upon receipt
+4 Scope of delivery and testing the product on receipt

 Delivery includes the product, configured as per the purchase order, with the usage instructions including the training/hand-over certificate and inspection lists.
-You can view the basic equipment inthe "Technical specifications" chapter.
+You can view the basic equipment in chapter "Technical specifications".
 As per your order, the product is equipped with additional recommended accessories, such as push handles, anti-tipping supports and a lap belt.